garden-io/garden/docs/reference/providers/kubernetes.md

     # Path to kubeconfig file to use instead of the system default.
 Must be a POSIX-style path.
     kubeconfig:

     # Specify which namespace to deploy services to.
-Defaults to the environment namespace, if specified and enabled,
-    # otherwise the project name.
+Defaults to `<project name>-<environment namespace>`.
     #
-    # Note that the framework generates other namespaces as well with this name as a prefix.
+    # Note that the framework may generate other namespaces as well with this name as a prefix.
     namespace:

     # Set this to `nginx` to install/enable the NGINX ingress controller.